Kamal2079/nMostFreqWords/README.md

 Finds the n most frequent words in the TensorFlow Shakerpeare dataset (or any other text).

-To use: run the program freqWords.exe in terminal with the path to shakespeare.txt and n as your two arguments.
+To use, run the program freqWords.exe in terminal with two arguments: the path to shakespeare.txt and n.

+# Example Usage

+Here's the output when n = 10.

 ![Image of output when n=10](https://github.com/Kamal2079/nMostFreqWords/blob/main/shakespere%20pic%20n%3D10.png)